AneerudhRa/Portfolio-Optimization-Model/README.md

 This Excel model explores the following portfolio optimization models:
 1. Equally Weighted Portfolio
 2. Global Minimum Variance Portfolio
-3. Efficient Portfolio
+3. Maximum Return Portfolio
-4. Optimal Portfolio
+4. Optimal Risky Portfolio

 ## How to Use